 - Click on the 'globe' icon in the top right hand corner of the web page

 - Select a language from the drop down

-Guidance on visiting and keeping you safe
+Guidance on visiting and how we're keeping everyone safe

-In line with national guidance, and to ensure the safety of our patients and staff, we are not allowing any visitors into our hospitals.
+To ensure the safety of our patients and staff, we are not allowing any visitors into our hospitals.

 Visitors will only be allowed into clinical areas if the patient is:

 - at the end of their life

 - lacks capacity

 - is giving birth or attending a 12 or 20 week scan - see maternity page for more information